 Real Estate agents are crafty.
 Very crafty.
+They don’t take all of them real estate classes for nothing.
 How many times have you been to an open home and been utterly confused sometimes by what they are trying to say to you?

 Many times is probably the answer.
 I was previously a Residential Sales Agent, so I understand some of the lingo.
 Unfortunately not everyone has that luxury, however, we’d be more than happy to help.

 Understanding sometimes what an agent is trying to say, can open Pandora’s Box in your negotiations.
 Being able to understand and read between the lines also, can effectively open extra lines of questioning for you to inch out some extra information that may prove vital.
 Agent’s get frustrated if you get angry at them, for not understanding their dialogue, so they’d often enjoy actually dealing with you more than those who try to smack the information out of them.

 Think of it like a game like Fallout or Oblivion.
 This guide will give you +10 speech points, which will usually open up some extra dialogue for you in-game.

 The agent never truly tells you exactly what he’s trying to say.
 He’ll shroud it very often in between the lines.
 Learn to read them and decipher.
 To make things harder, not every agent interprets their dialogue in the same way, so often you may learn to understand based on previous dealings.
 Play it by ear.
 You’ll hear a phrase or a handle of some description, think about it carefully and try to work out the hint there.

 Turner’s Tip 2: Price Guides